legacy-orchid/Website/content/en/docs/logs.md

 #Error log
 ----------

-Laravel uses for logging the popular library Monolog, Orchid uses A logging parser that allows you to obtain data for building and analysis.
+Laravel uses for logging the popular library Monolog, ORCHID uses A logging parser that allows you to obtain data for building and analysis.